zvepb/EASY_CRYPT/README.md

-Install all lib and download files.
+Download all file and install all lib with pip.

 pyinstaller --onefile